vincentxa847/A2/README.md

 “Ly6c2”.
 These markers are associated with a subset of [CD27+ IFNγ-producing γδ T cells](https://doi.org/10.1101/2020.09.08.287854).
 Cluster in the lower right corner with 3 subclusters annotated with “Scart1”, “Cd40lg” and “Scart2” has featured markers “Il17a”,“Il17f”,“Fos”,“Zfp36” and “Gadd45b”.
 These markers are associated with [CD27- IL-17-producing γδ T cells](https://doi.org/10.3389/fimmu.2018.00796).
 Cluster annotated with “Klra7” has marker genes “Gzma”, “Klra7” and “Klre1” associated with NK cells.
 In conclusion, 3 main clusters were identified to be associated with CD27+ IFNγ-producing γδ T cell, CD27-IL-17-producing γδ T cells and NK cells.

-It can be seen from the frequency of cell in the clusters in two conditions that cell numbers in cluster associated with the CD27+ IFNγ-producing γδ T cells decrease in β2 integrin KO condition.
-However, the number of cells in cluster associated with the IL-17-producing γδ T cells increase in β2 integrin KO condition.
+The frequency of cells in the clusters under two conditions shows a decrease in the number of cells associated with CD27+ IFNγ-producing γδ T cells in the β2 integrin KO condition.
+However, the number of cells in cluster associated with the IL-17-producing γδ T cells increases in β2 integrin KO condition.
 The result reveals that [β2 integrins are important regulators of γδ T cell homeostasis that promote the development of IFNγ-producing γδ T cells and inhibit the survival of IL-17-producing γδ T cells](https://doi.org/10.1073/pnas.1921930117).
 ![image](https://github.com/vincentxa847/Identify_Different_Cell_Types_by_Exploring_scRNA-seq_datasets_with_Seurat_and_Slingshot/assets/118545004/e624b210-72c7-4456-92b9-61f876744db0)
 *Frequency of cell in the clusters in two conditions*

-DE analysis of cluster Cd40lg between WT and KO was conducted using Seurat default Wilcoxon test.
+DE analysis of cluster Cd40lg between WT and KO was performed using Seurat default Wilcoxon test.
 The number of genes that show up-regulation in the KO with the corrected p-values <0.01 and logFC >0.5 (target genes) is 2.
 The integration method was changed to Harmony, which groups by cell types to better compatible with cell subpopulations identification, the number of target genes increases to 67.

 WT and KO datasets integrate better using Harmony compared to the default Seurat integration method.
 ![image](https://github.com/vincentxa847/Identify_Different_Cell_Types_by_Exploring_scRNA-seq_datasets_with_Seurat_and_Slingshot/assets/118545004/845a726b-38c6-4f70-8588-3f57426d7efd)
 *The performance of integration (mixing of datasets) of Harmony.
 Harmony (left) and  Default Seurat integration method (right)*

 [MAST](https://doi.org/10.1186/s13059-015-0844-5), was adopted to test DE genes, which is a two-part generalized linear model to model the rate of expression of various transcripts and the positive expression mean.
 It also takes the cellular detection rate into account to deal with biological factors such as cell volume of different cells and technical assay variability.
-The number of DE genes remains the same comparing with default Wilcoxon test, but the P-values and the order of DE genes change.
-Overall, using Harmony as integration method is better in this dataset.
+The number of DE genes remains the same compared to default Wilcoxon test, but the p-values and the order of DE genes change.
+Overall, using Harmony as integration method proves to be better for this dataset.

 Trajectory of main clusters in the WT datasets was generated using Slingshot.
-Single cell linkage of WT datasets is presented in a smooth curve.
+Single cell linkage of WT datasets is presented as a smooth curve.
 ![image](https://github.com/vincentxa847/Identify_Different_Cell_Types_by_Exploring_scRNA-seq_datasets_with_Seurat_and_Slingshot/assets/118545004/dcd2c888-d42a-47a2-8180-7a0646177124)
 *Trajectory of main clusters in the WT datasets.
 A smooth curve across two main clusters CD27+ IFNγ-producing γδ T cells and CD27- IL-17-producing γδ T cells*

 Previous result of WT data shows that it composed of multiple cell types, we can understand how cells change state by inferencing the cell state dynamics ([pseudotemporal reconstruction](https://doi.org/10.1038/s41576-020-0223-2)).
-From the clusters position of the cells (presented in different section of colour) and the single-trajectory data (curve), it is speculated that cell state changes in IL-17-producing γδ T cells and CD27+ IFNγ-producing γδ T cells, following the direction of cluster “Ikzf2” , “Smc4” , “Xcl1” , “Scart2”, “Cd40lg” to “Scart1”.
+Based on the positions of the cell clusters (represented in different sections of color) and the single-trajectory data (curve), it is speculated that cell state changes occurs in IL-17-producing γδ T cells and CD27+ IFNγ-producing γδ T cells, following the direction from cluster “Ikzf2” , “Smc4” , “Xcl1” , “Scart2”, “Cd40lg” to “Scart1”.
 The differentiation of γδ subsets determined by many factors such as [transcriptional regulation](https://doi.org/10.3389/fimmu.2013.00431) and [histone modification](https://doi.org/10.1038/ni.2702).
-The direction of cell linkage is speculated to start from Ikzf2 toward Scart1.
-[Sox4 is a featured marker of cluster “Ikzf2”, which forms a gene regulatory network for differentiation of γδ T cells](https://doi.org/10.1016/j.immuni.2013.01.010) and therefore is deduced to be the first subcluster differentiate in γδ T cells.
+The cell linkage direction is speculated to start from Ikzf2 toward Scart1.
+[Sox4 is a featured marker of cluster “Ikzf2”, which forms a gene regulatory network for differentiation of γδ T cells](https://doi.org/10.1016/j.immuni.2013.01.010) and therefore is deduced to be the first subcluster to differentiate in γδ T cells.